Melanie C: 2019–2021: Spice Girls reunion and Melanie C

+Chisholm released her self-titled eighth studio album Melanie C on 2 October 2020.
+The album entered the UK Albums Chart at number 8, her first top 10 album since Reason in 2003.
+The album was preceded by the singles "Who I Am", "Blame It on Me", and "In and Out of Love".
+Chisholm first performed "Who I Am" live on 21 April 2020 on The Late Late Show with James Corden, where she live streamed her performance from her home due to the COVID-19 pandemic.
+On 13 May 2020, Chisholm sang "Who I Am", among other singles from her career, as part of a "bathroom" gig in aid of WaterAid.
+On 16 September 2020, Chisholm premiered the video for "Fearless" the fourth single off the album, which is a collaboration with UK rapper Nadia Rose.
+Melanie C was reissued in a deluxe version on 3 September 2021 and was accompanied by the single "Touch Me".

 On 13 November 2020, Chisholm was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
 Chisholm also made a guest appearance in British singer-songwriter Celeste's music video, "Love is Back", which premiered in January 2021.
 Chisholm was presented with the "Celebrity Ally" award at the 2021 British LGBT Awards, held in London in August.

-On 1 September 2021, the Spice Girls had announced the re-release of Spice to mark their anniversary, titling it Spice25.
-The deluxe, double album was released on 29 October 2021 and contained remixes, demos and unreleased tracks.
-The CDs come in an A5 hardback booklet, with a collection of iconic images and a set of six Spice Girls postcards, while the original album is also available on limited edition vinyl and cassette.
-In an interview with Apple Music for the Spice25 release, Chisholm divulged, "We had [a] risqué song called 'C U Next Tuesday', which was vetoed for the 25th anniversary edition, but I do have plans for it.
-It sounds like a Lily Allen song; it's absolutely brilliant."
+On 1 September 2021, the Spice Girls announced the re-release of Spice to mark their anniversary, titling it Spice25.
 The deluxe release saw the album reenter the UK Albums Chart at number five.

-On 3 September 2021, Chisholm released a deluxe version of her Melanie C album across all digital and streaming services.
-Chisholm premiered a video for her cover of "Touch Me" to accompany the new release.
-That same month, she was announced as a contestant for season 30 of the American series Dancing with the Stars.
+That same month, she appeared as a contestant for series 30 of the American series Dancing with the Stars.
 Chisholm and her professional partner Gleb Savchenko were eliminated on 18 October 2021, finishing in eleventh place.
-On 26 October 2021, Chisholm performed "2 Become 1" as a duet with Chris Martin of Coldplay for the 8th Annual "We Can Survive" concert by Audacy, which was held at the Hollywood Bowl in Los Angeles.
+On 26 October 2021, Chisholm performed "2 Become 1" as a duet with Chris Martin of Coldplay for the 8th Annual "We Can Survive" concert by Audacy at the Hollywood Bowl in Los Angeles.